1987–88 Philadelphia 76ers season

-The 1987–88 NBA season was the 76ers 39th season in the NBA and 25th season in Philadelphia.
+The 1987–88 Philadelphia 76ers season was the 76ers 39th season in the NBA and 25th season in Philadelphia.
 This was the first season of the post-Julius Erving era, as the team was now led by Charles Barkley.
 As a result, the Sixers failed to reach the playoffs for the first time since 1975, going 36–46.
 Matt Goukas was fired in the middle of the season after going 20-23 and was replaced by Jim Lynam.

 This was the final season for Andrew Toney, as the former All-Star guard was forced to retire due to foot injuries.